Does dog liability insurance pay compensation for pain and suffering

 What if I share responsibility for the incident?

-What is the difference between compensation for damages and pain and suffering?
+What is the difference between damages and compensation for pain and suffering?

 Subscribe to our newsletter